Prathmesh1813/ML-Visualisations/README.md

 # ML-Visualisations
-This repository consists visualisation graphs of our binary classification model
+This repository consists visualisation graphs of our binary classification model program